rasterio/rasterio/DESIGN.rst

 be: band, row, and column, in that order.

 Elements of these arrays generally represent values integrated over an area.
-Gridded point data can be handled, but it is not the default as it is with, for example, xarray.
+Gridded, possibly sparse, point data can be handled, but it is not the default as it is with, for example, xarray.

 rasterio.path.Path
 ------------------

-GDAL's GDALOpenEx takes an array of utf-8 encoded bytes as its primary argument.
+GDAL's GDALOpenEx takes an array of UTF-8 encoded bytes as its primary argument.
 These bytes may contain a filename, a URL, an RDBMS connection string, XML, or JSON.
 Almost any kind of dataset address, really.
 GDAL puts no constraint on the content at all.
 A future format driver might use an array of